 You should never use vinegar in your steam mop as it can corrode its metal parts resulting in damage.
 The heat from steaming could lead to vinegar boiling, reducing the durability of your mop.

-When using your steam mop, only add plain distilled water.
+When using your steam mop, only add plain distilled water and manufacturer-approved substances that make steam smell nice.
 Vinegar and other chemical solutions will mess up your mop.
 Here is my tip – vinegar can be used to clean the surfaces first and mopped with stean cleaner afterwards.
 This way you will avoid the risk of damaging the steam mop.